-It’s hard to believe compression socks were once feared by nurses and healthcare professionals as a looming prescription from their physician when years of prolonged sitting or standing.
+It’s hard to believe that compression socks were once viewed by healthcare professionals as a dreaded prescription for the toll on their legs caused by years of prolonged sitting or standing.
 Seemingly no one wanted to squeeze their aching feet into compression stockings for nurses, or "nurse socks."
-Flash-forward to the present, and the benefits of compression socks for nurses have embellished this wellness item into a trending uniform accessory across the healthcare industry.
+Flash-forward to the present, and the benefits of compression socks for nurses have transformed this stodgy wellness item into a trending everyday accessory across the healthcare industry.
 Fresh, modern designs and attention to technical features like arch support and seamless toe closures have made a full day of wearing compression socks a pleasure, rather than a nagging task.

 While nurses carry the critical task of preserving the health and well-being of others, they often forget to prioritize their own.
-As Nurses Week comes to a close and spring graduation ceremonies send off young, eager physicians and nurses to enter the work force, we sat down with Dr. Richard Alvarez, a highly regarded orthopedic surgeon in Chattanooga, Tennessee, to tackle the topic of why nurses can benefit from compression socks.
+We sat down with Dr. Richard Alvarez, a highly regarded orthopedic surgeon in Chattanooga, Tennessee, to discuss the best nursing compression socks and why they are so effective.

 Nurses and healthcare professionals are on their feet for extended periods of time, often for 12-hour shifts.
 What kind of impact does this have on their feet and legs?